Leopard Tortoise Care Sheet

 Leopard Tortoise Habitat and Cage setup

-Be sure to provide plenty of hiding places, a hide box and if outdoors plenty of shrubbery to provide cover to the leopard tortoises.
+After reading your leopard tortoise care sheet, be sure to provide plenty of hiding places, a hide box and if outdoors plenty of shrubbery to provide cover for the leopard torts.
 Planting things like grass that is edible in some portion of the outdoor enclosure is preferred.
 Provide some uncovered soil areas if your tortoises are old enough to lay eggs, etc. Some rolling terrain is recommended.
-You will often find your leopard tortoise basking in the sun at the highest point of it’s terrain.
+You will often find your leopard basking in the sun at the highest point of its terrain.

 Leopard Tortoise Temperature and Lighting

-If housed in an outside or outdoor enclosures for leopard tortoise hatchlings may handle a wider range of temperatures, but once temperatures drop into the 50s at night or daily high temperatures fail to exceed 70 degrees, move tortoises indoors or provide heat.
-Heat may be provided with items such as ceramic heat emitters, infrared heat lights, etc.
+If housed in an outside or outdoor enclosures for leopard tortoise hatchlings may handle a wider range of temperatures.
+Similarly, once temperatures drop into the 50s at night or daily high temperatures fail to exceed 70 degrees, move tortoises indoors or provide heat.
+Lastly, heat may be provided with items such as ceramic heat emitters, infrared heat lights, etc.

-Leopard tortoises are grazers and feed on a variety of weeds and greens.
-Their diet should be rich in calcium and fiber.
-In addition to grazing the captive diet may be supplemented a couple times a week with collard greens, turnip greens, mustard greens, dandelion greens and flowers, hibiscus leaves and flowers, grape leaves, escarole, mulberry tree leaves, spineless cactus pads (Opuntia spp.), carrots, zucchini, butternut squash, pumpkin, mushrooms, sweet potato, yellow squash, and bell peppers.
+Leopards are grazers and feed on a variety of weeds and greens.
+The leopard tortoises diet should be rich in calcium and fiber.
+In addition to grazing, the captive diet may be supplemented a couple times a week with greens.
+Most noteworthy, these include: collard greens, turnip greens, mustard greens, dandelion greens and flowers, hibiscus leaves and flowers, grape leaves, escarole, mulberry tree leaves, spineless cactus pads (Opuntia spp.), carrots, zucchini, butternut squash, pumpkin, mushrooms, sweet potato, yellow squash, and bell peppers.
 Soaked Tortoise food may also be included in their daily dietary needs.

-Although some tortoisekeepers supplement the diet with manufactured vitamins and vitamin D3, I have not found these necessary if the leopard tortoises are provided a varied diet and exposed to UVB light.
+Although some tortoise keepers supplement the diet with manufactured vitamins and vitamin D3, I have not found these necessary if the leopard tortoises are provided with a varied diet and exposed to UVB light.
 Hatchlings should be fed daily and may benefit from food that is lightly sprinkled with calcium powder several times a week.

 Leopard tortoises readily drink standing water.
 A shallow water area may be provided, checked on daily and cleaned as required.
 The size of the water dish should be large enough so the tortoise can get in and out easily and only deep enough to drink.
 Hatchlings may be soaked one, two or three times a week in shallow, warm water.
-They drink and often and sometimes defecate in the water while being soaked so it should always be changed daily.
+Remember, hatchling tortoises for sale drink often and sometimes defecate in the water.
+Because of this, change the water daily.